ewaldc/Spotify-Recorder/README.md

-# SpotifyRecorder
+# Spotify-Recorder

 A replacement for ``spotify-ripper`` which is now  obsolete due to the sunset of the Spotify libraries (aka libspotify) for Windows/Linux.
-SpotifyRecorder provides 5 main functions:
+Spotify-Recorder provides 5 main functions:
 - Plays and records tracks, albums or playlists from Spotify using loopback audio devices
 - Encodes the recorded audio in PCM (WAV) IEEE-FLOAT format by default and in multiple other formats (FLAC, AAC, OPUS, MP3, VORBIS, AC3) on request
 - Generates filenames for the encode audio based on formatting rules, with ability to execute character replacements